Encouraging-Service-Industry/frontend/README.md

 ### Mine Page
 - Personal dashboard for the user.
 - Includes options for "My Orders," "My Profile," "Settings," "About Us,"
-- New: "My Stories" option to view all stories posted by the user.
+- New: "My Stories" option to view all stories posted by the user, and "My Achievements" to track progress and rewards.

 ### My Stories Page
 - Dedicated section within the Mine page to view all stories posted by the logged-in user.